gonzalo-munillag/Benchmarking_Differential_Privacy_Analytics_Libraries/README.md

 ### Time_and_Memory_calculation

-Contain code to calculate `Execution Time` and `Memory Consumed`.
+Contain code to calculate `Execution Time` and `Memory Consumed.`

-- To run the code kindly read the `README.md` file in all sub-folders.
+- To run the code, kindly read the `README.md` file of each sub-folders.